 Usually, this exploration will conclude with a parent profusely apologizing, while simultaneously grabbing the toddler to divert their attention elsewhere.

-As children grow, they learn about personal space in a concrete manner, usually from a parent or teacher who attempts to visually depict the amount of space required between two people.
+As children grow, they learn about personal space in a concrete manner.
+It is usually from a parent or teacher who attempts to visually depict the amount of space required between two people.

 Personal space is also very important in relationships.
 Individuals tend to have varying levels of tolerance as it pertains to violations of personal space.

-Some people are more reserved and require a significant amount of space, while others may require less space and be more forgiving of violations.
+Some people are more reserved and require a significant amount of space.
+Others may require less space and be more forgiving of violations.
 Individuals can greatly benefit from setting clear expectations with their partners as it pertains to desired space in certain situations.

-For example, one may need space upon awakening if they are not a morning person, while others may require space to relax and unwind after arriving home from work.
+For example, one may need space upon awakening if they are not a morning person.
+Others may require space to relax and unwind after arriving home from work.

 Other individuals may need time and space to retreat and calm down after an argument or disagreement occurs.